Canadian ordered released

 - Mr. Carbone detonated the alleged car bomb in Baez’ car while Baez was getting out of it; and

 - There was a car bomb that exploded in the car of Baez on December 1, 2014.

 The prosecutor will have to show a motive as well and that may be difficult, given that Baez was just an employee who did not have a material role in operations.

 The pictures below illustrate the debris that flies out from the force of a car bomb, usually killing or seriously injuring people.
 If Baez was getting out of his car, as he first deposed when it exploded, he would have been killed by flying debris, or at the very least, would have sustained serious injuries requiring hospitalization.

 The prosecutor will no doubt pursue this case anyway because it is, after all, the Dominican Republic.
 The Dominican Republic is ranked year after year as one of the most corrupt countries in the world, and its corruption is systemic, involving the private and public sector, as well as the judiciary, according to this report.
 The prosecutor in this particular case, a person whose name is Yeni Reynoso, has gone on the record as saying that her police force engages in contract killings.

 There are other interesting aspects to this story.

-- News reports say that police in Canada are investigating whether the casino operations in the Dominican Republic are being used to launder funds for the Mafia in Canada.
+- A news report alleges that police in Canada are investigating whether the casino operations in the Dominican Republic are being used to launder funds for the Mafia in Canada.

-- This report says that the Mafia infiltrated the operations of Dream casinos, consistent with the investigation by the Globe & Mail where the CFO of Dream casinos in the Dominican Republic, Kremblewski, a Canadian, confirmed that a member of the Montreal Mafia identified by the Charbonneau Commission as such was working with him at the casinos.
+- This news report says that the Mafia infiltrated the operations of Dream casinos, consistent with the investigation by the Globe & Mail where the CFO of Dream casinos in the Dominican Republic, Kremblewski, a Canadian, tells the media that a member of the Montreal Mafia (identified by the Charbonneau Commission as such) was working with him at the casinos.